Tuesdays, February 21 – March 28, 2023

-Sunday Morning Meditation with Hugh, 10:30am to noon
+Sunday Morning Meditation with Hugh

 Hugh’s Sunday morning meditation group in Tenleytown, Washington, DC is for many an oasis in a busy week.
 It includes two periods of guided meditations, mindful movement between sittings, and time at the end of the session to focus on a particular area of sitting or daily-life practice.